 5) Pre-press the pillow band (or whatever garment you are using) for 2-3 seconds.
 This is recommended to remove any moisture out of the garment.

 6) Even though we are not applying Siser Glitter on top of Siser Glitter, we are still going to apply this design in 3 separate presses, which we will refer to as layers.
 It is possible to complete this whole design in 1 press, if the carrier sheet (liner) of the HTV is cut close enough to the vinyl so that all components of the design are not overlapping.
 You must make sure that every piece of vinyl is touching the garment, and not on top of the carrier sheet!
 For beginners, separate presses are recommended.

 7) The biggest misconception when layering HTV is that you need to apply each layer for the full recommended time.
 This is far from true!
 With Siser Glitter HTV, every layer except for the last only requires a 1-2 second press to “tack down” the vinyl.
 Peel the carrier sheet (liner) hot or cold.
 If you notice the vinyl is peeling up, re-press for another 1-2 seconds.
 Always make sure to use a cover sheet when layering HTV!
-A Teflon Sheet is recommended to protect your exposed vinyl and your heat press.
+A Heat Press Sheet is recommended to protect your exposed vinyl and your heat press.

 8) The recommended pressing time for Siser Glitter HTV is 15 seconds.
 Because the first layer has already been pressed for roughly 4 seconds, we are only going to press this final layer for 10-12 seconds.
 This will bring the first layer to about the 15 second mark in total pressing time.
 It’s recommended to press the whole design with this layer to ensure that the design is thoroughly adhered to the garment.
-Once again, use and Teflon Sheet, and once done peel the carrier sheet (liner) hot or cold.
+Once again, use a Heat Press Sheet, and once done peel the carrier sheet (liner) hot or cold.